 A few weeks ago, we wrote a blog answering the question “Why can’t I enter my transaction to a project?”, covering transactions settings in Project Accounting.

 But, we want to take it to the basics.
 So, you have decided to ahead an start using Project Accounting in Sage 200… great!
 You can now keep track of all your revenue and costs relating to specific projects.
 If you have decided to go ahead and use Project Accounting, there are a few key things you should be to considering in the setup stages.

 Choose your Project Coding Method

 Your project codes can contain a mixture of letters and numbers, so you can decide on a system that best matches your business.
 There are three ways you can go about creating your Codes.
 You can either use:

-- Manually entered codes – These can be a mixture of letters and numbers, so for one off projects you could have them specific to a customer e.g. kjones001 for customer K Jones.
-Alternatively, you could use segmented codes to group similar projects e.g. CONSULT-16-001 for first consulting project of 2016.
+- Manually entered codes – These can be a mixture of letters and numbers, so for one-off projects, you could have them specific to a customer e.g. kjones001 for customer K Jones.
+Alternatively, you could use segmented codes to group similar projects e.g. CONSULT-16-001 for the first consulting project of 2016.

 Choose your Project Levels, Groups and Items

 When deciding on your Levels, Groups, and Items, it is important to keep in mind what level you want to report on.
 Your project items are the lowest level in your structure.
 This is ultimately what you will assign your costs and revenue against.